Shardlake: ITV release date, plot, cast, and more

-Shardlake is a new Disney Plus TV series based on the hugely popular Tudor murder mystery novels by C.J.
-Sansom.
-And a trailer and new pictures have finally landed!
+Shardlake is a Disney Plus TV series based on the hugely popular Tudor murder mystery novels by C.J.
+Sansom, which is now heading to ITV1 and ITVX in the UK.

-Fans of the Shardlake books have been waiting years for them to be adapted, with Kenneth Branagh at one point reported to be working on a TV series.
+Fans of the Shardlake books had been waiting years for them to be adapted, with Kenneth Branagh at one point reported to be working on a TV series.

-So, there's huge anticipation for the new Shardlake drama, which will star Arthur Hughes (The Innocents, Then Barbara Met Alan) as crime-busting lawyer, Matthew Shardlake.
+So, there was huge anticipation for drama, which stars Arthur Hughes (The Innocents, Then Barbara Met Alan) as crime-busting lawyer, Matthew Shardlake.
+And thankfully, fans weren't disappointed.

-Stephen Butchard, who's adapting the books, says: "Writing Shardlake has been nothing short of a joy.
+Stephen Butchard, who adapted the book, says: "Writing Shardlake has been nothing short of a joy.
 C.J.
 Sansom's novels are incredibly rich in story, character and history; full of intrigue, excitement, cruelty and compassion — and at the centre of it all is Matthew Shardlake, a hero like no other.
 Although these stories are set in Tudor England, the themes absolutely engage and resonate with today’s world.
 Hundreds of years may have past — but humankind and what makes us tick has changed little."

 The trailer sees Shardlake wonder why he "smells secrets and fear" at a place of worship.
 This ties in with Shardlake investigating a murder at a monastery.
 "You will not fail me," says Sean Bean's Thomas Cromwell, as he tasks Matthew with finding the killer!